rikschennink/conditioner/README.md

 npm i conditioner-core --save
 ```

 The package includes both development and product versions.
 Use `conditioner-core.min.js` for production.
-The ES6 version of Conditioner (`conditioner-core.esm.js`) is not compressed.
+The ES Module version of Conditioner (`conditioner-core.esm.js`) is not compressed.

 Using a CDN: